cammatsui/aqt_sim/docs/README.md

 - Absorption: `"absorption"` in `config.json`.
 Records each absorbed packet with the round number of the absorption, the absorbed packet's id, and the absorbed packet's injection round to `output_path/absorption.csv`.
+- Smoothed configuration LIS recorder: `"smoothed_config_lis"` in `config.json`.
+Recorders the smoothed configuration of the network at each timestep.

 ## Supported Thresholds
 - Timed: `"timed"` in `config.json`.
 Stops the simulation after the specified number of rounds.